 There are other aspects of the poor quality of modern translations beyond their inadequate textual basis and the failure of the translation teams to subscribe to the divine inspiration and preservation of Scripture.

 ‘Dynamic equivalence’ is when translators do not translate but interpret the meaning and use another word.
 It is now ‘standard fare’ among current translations.
-Easter instead of Passover is similar to this, trying to identify the time of year with current concepts instead of translating accurately.
+Easter instead of Passover in the King James Version is an example of this in earlier times, trying to identify the time of year with current concepts instead of translating accurately.

 The quality of exegesis by translational teams is suspect.
 Another blogpost shows that modern teams of translators do not translate but copy each other.
-I have called this copying phenomenon ‘academic exegesis’ as it masquerades as exegesis by academics.
+I have called this copying phenomenon ‘academic exegesis’ because it masquerades as exegesis by academics.
+From an academic point of view, the King James Version is still the standard against which other versions are compared and contrasted.